-As we embark on 2019, we reflect on a year filled with a series of unforgettable and moving moments, all of which encourage a sense of optimism.
+As we move into 2020 and begin to contemplate our fifteenth anniversary celebrations, we reflect on a year filled with significant achievements and milestones.
 In 2006, our first full year of operations, our distributions exceeded \$59,700.00.
-In 2018, our distributions exceeded \$1.1M!
-SOAR's volunteer base continues to grow, with 137 Chapters and 6 Junior Groups perpetuating our mission around the world.
-We have developed an array of educational, professional, and social Programs which provide enrichment to the lives of the children we support, and this spring, for the first time, hosted "I Can," athletic games for special needs children and young adults.
+In 2019, distributions exceeded \$1.4M!
+SOAR's volunteer base continues to grow, with 145 Chapters and 6 Junior Groups perpetuating our mission around the world.
+We have developed an array of educational and professional Programs which provide enrichment to the lives of the children we support, and in December, after several years of planning, opened our own Center!
+SOAR's Transitional Center, the first of its kind in Gyumri, Armenia, is a residential setting for older teenage girls who have outgrown the traditional orphanage but who are not yet ready for independent living.
+Four young women joined us in December 2019 and January 2020.
+At our new Center, these young women will undertake university studies; cultivate a business; be enriched by our academic programs; appreciate volunteerism; learn essential life skills, including home and money management; build self-nurturance and self-confidence; and prepare themselves for emotional, fiscal, and professional independence.

-The sustained interaction between global volunteers and our orphaned children demonstrate that geographical boundaries and cultural distinctions are no hurdle to the mission we embrace.
-I extend my heartfelt gratitude to our SOAR team: Executive Board; Trustees; Mother Arousiag Sajonian; Susan Snavely; Executive Director Hripsime Muradyan; Hasmik Hovhannisyan; Alina Karapetyan; Zoya Torosyan; Regional Directors; worldwide Chapter volunteers; and, finally, our financial and emotional supporters.
+The sustained interaction between our global volunteers and the orphaned children we support demonstrates that geographical boundaries and cultural distinctions are no hurdle to the mission we embrace.
+I extend my heartfelt gratitude to SOAR's leadership: our Executive Board; Trustees; Mother Arousiag Sajonian; Susan Snavely; Kim A. Yacoubian; our team in Armenia - Executive Director Hripsime Muradyan; Hasmik Diaryan; Manana Mananyan, Armine Khachikyan, Gayane Merdinyan, Hasmik Meyroyan, Shushan Alexanyan, Lora Amatuni, Varduhi Zakyan, and Tatev Tumasyan; worldwide Chapter volunteers; and, finally, our financial and emotional supporters.
 Your unwavering loyalty to SOAR makes our work possible.

-As we come to the end of our 13th year of providing humanitarian assistance to orphaned Armenians around the world, thank you for allowing us to continue to assist, enrich, and protect the most vulnerable population of orphaned Armenians.
+Today we remain the only charitable organization whose singular mission is to help orphaned Armenians around the world.
+As we come to the end of our 14th year, thank you for allowing us to continue to assist, enrich, and protect the most vulnerable populations of Armenians!